 One benefit of vibrational sound therapy is that it sharpens intuitive abilities.
-All people have latent intuitive gifts, which vary; mine is mediumship.
+All humans have some degree of intuitive gifts, which vary; mine is mediumship.
 I've seen people in Spirit since I was young, but it wasn't until becoming a sound therapist that I learned to hone my ability.
 Now, spirit communication is second nature.
-It's what led me from atheism to belief in God (a favorite subject of people in Spirit is the joy of God's Love, in which they all dwell).
+It's what led me from atheism to belief in God (most people in Spirit dwell in the joy of God's Love).

-I don't talk about spirit stories involving those with living loved ones, but I'm occasionally visited by historical figures.
-I think telling their stories is fair game.
+I'm occasionally visited by historical figures, and I think telling their stories is fair game.
 Validating what I receive from a person in Spirit is a hobby that sometimes turns into a quest; as in the case of Henry Chapman Mercer.

 Let me first provide a simpler example of a historical spirit story.
 One day I was visited by a friend who shared photos of a trip to England.
 That evening, a person in Spirit showed up.
 He said, Christopher.
 He had short tousled brown hair, bad teeth, body odor, and a sleazy party boy vibe.
 He showed what appeared to be a house of prostitution in olden times.
 He reminded me of Austin Powers.
 He repeated Christopher and a bird name, like Christopher Robin... or Jay?.... no...
 Hawk?... no...
 Wren!
 Christopher Wren.
 And then he was gone.